-Although weak growth at the bottom of the distribution remains a pressing concern, an important part of the inequality picture in recent years has centred around trends in income growth at the very top of the distribution.
-Figure 38 sets out the share of disposable income flowing to the top one per cent of the population^[31] on both a before housing cost and after housing cost basis.
+Although weak growth at the bottom of the distribution remains a pressing concern, an important part of the inequality picture over the longer term has centred around trends in income growth at the very top of the distribution.
+Figure 38 sets out the share of disposable income flowing to the top one per cent of the population^[32] on both a before housing cost and after housing cost basis.
 It highlights the volatility of incomes in this part of the distribution around the economic cycle: the share accounted for by the top one per cent fell significantly between 2009-10 and 2010-11, but has since been rebounding.
-It should be noted that some of the post-crisis volatility - and indeed some of the overall Gini fluctuation seen above - also reflects the shifting of income between years in reaction to the 2010-11 introduction of the additional (50p) rate of income tax and its subsequent lowering.
+It should be noted that some of the post-crisis volatility - and indeed some of the overall Gini fluctuation seen above - also reflects the shifting of income tax and its subsequent lowering.